Definition of Rhetorical Question

 By any other name would smell as sweet.”

-The poet achieves the desired effect by asking this rhetorical question instead of making a statement.
+In this excerpt, Shelley achieves the desired effect by asking a rhetorical question, rather than making a statement.
 The answer to this question is not sought; rather, an effect is successfully created giving a fine finishing touch to the ode.

 Mrs. Hladia Porter Stewart in her poem Creation employs rhetorical questions to create effect and achieve the desired appeal of the poem.